1986 NBL season: Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Head-to-Head between West Sydney Westars and Illawarra Hawks (1-1).
 West Sydney Westars won For and Against (+8).

 23-way Head-to-Head between Sydney Supersonics (3-1), Geelong Cats (2-2) and Coburg Giants (1-3).

 Finals

 Playoff bracket

-There were two elimination finals, two semi-finals, and then best of three grand final.
-All of the Elimination-finals and Semi-finals were sudden death.
-As the top two teams in the regular season the Adelaide 36ers and Canberra Cannons automatically qualified to host a home Semi-final.
+There were two Elimination Finals, two Semifinals, and then best of three Grand Final series.
+All of the Elimination Finals and Semifinals were sudden death.
+As the top two teams in the regular season the Adelaide 36ers and Canberra Cannons automatically qualified to host a home Semifinal.